Darryl Hill (snooker player): Personal life

 Hill has worked at the Mann Cat Sanctuary since the age of nine to the present day.
 Hill is also a keen musician and has commercially released his own music.

 During Hill's second year on the professional snooker tour he was plagued with health problems and was diagnosed with ulcerative colitis, a form of inflammatory bowel disease.
 At the end of the season he took some time out from the game to concentrate on his health.
 He has since returned to compete in World and European amateur events.

-In the summer of 2020, he plans to open his own cuesports centre on the Isle of Man, named The Cue Zone IOM.
+In the summer of 2020, he opened his own cuesports centre on the Isle of Man, named The Cue Zone IOM.